UGround: Towards Unified Visual Grounding with Unrolled Transformers: Introduction

 \section{Introduction}

 Visual grounding aims to align referring expressions with their corresponding regions in an image or video ~\citep{mao2016generation, yu2016modeling}.
-Despite existing efforts ~\citep{zou2023generalized, liu2023grounding, zou2023segment, liang2023open, liu2023gres, wang2022cris}, it remains largely unexplored under the newly emerging task settings ~\citep{lai2024lisa, wu2024see, xia2024gsva, rasheed2024glamm, ren2024pixellm, qian2024reasoning}.
-As shown in Table~\ref{tab:cmp_vis_grounding}, the shifts across recent tasks settings reveal how visual grounding has evolved, from referring to objects by an explicit mention (RES~\citep{rasheed2024glamm,ren2024pixellm}) to reasoning over descriptive language in an implicit fashion (RS~\citep{lai2024lisa, yang2023lisa++}); from processing single-target queries per instance to handling multi-target scenarios (gRES~\citep{xia2024gsva}, Multi-RS~\citep{ren2024pixellm}); and from responding solely to positive queries to rejecting false premises with empty targets (FP-RES~\citep{wu2024see,xia2024gsva,qian2024reasoning}).
-Such shifts reflect the intrinsic properties of tasks, which we term ``attribute variation''.

-However, we observe that little research has looked into unifying existing tasks within a single framework from an attribute perspective, diverging from prior works~\citep{ren2024pixellm,rasheed2024glamm, wei2025hyperseg} that primarily focus on versatile capabilities.
+Despite existing efforts ~\citep{zou2023generalized, liu2023grounding, zou2023seem, liang2023open, liu2023gres, wang2022cris}, it remains largely unexplored under the newly emerging task settings ~\citep{lai2024lisa, wu2024see, xia2024gsva, rasheed2024glamm, ren2024pixellm, qian2024reasoning}.
+As shown in Table~\ref{tab:cmp_vis_grounding}, the shifts across recent tasks settings reveal how visual grounding has evolved, from referring to objects by an explicit mention (RES~\citep{rasheed2024glamm,ren2024pixellm}) to reasoning over descriptive language in an implicit fashion (RS~\citep{lai2024lisa,qian2026AnchorSeg}); from processing single-target queries per instance to handling multi-target scenarios (gRES~\citep{xia2024gsva}, Multi-RS~\citep{ren2024pixellm}); and from responding solely to positive queries to rejecting false premises with empty targets (FP-RES~\citep{wu2024see,xia2024gsva}).
+Such shifts reflect the intrinsic properties of tasks, which we term ``attribute variation.''
+However, we observe that little research has looked into unifying existing tasks within a single framework from an attribute perspective, diverging from prior works~\citep{ren2024pixellm,rasheed2024glamm} that primarily focus on versatile capabilities.
 Generally, perception systems engaging with real-world scenarios are expected to reason over implicit instructions (cognition), interact with one or multiple targets (generality), and appropriately reject queries when necessary (safety).
 Built upon attribute basis described above, versatility-level extensions, such as grounding in videos~\citep{wei2025hyperseg} or conversations~\citep{rasheed2024glamm}, find their footing.
 This leads us to ask: \textit{Can we design a unified architecture to bridge this gap?}